junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Then how do you tell people these things?

 Often you cannot!
-But you can help them find out some of these things for themselves—by bringing them together for discussions.
+But you can help them find out some of these things for themselves, by bringing them together for discussions.

 Say little yourself, but start the discussion by asking certain questions.
 Simple pictures like the drawing on the next page of a farm family in Central America may help.
 You will want to draw your own picture, with buildings, people, animals, and crops that look as much as possible like those in your area.